Lithium Americas (TSE:LAC) Stock Price Up 32.2% Following Analyst Upgrade

 Lithium Americas Corp.
-(TSE:LAC – Get Free Report)’s share price traded up 32.2% during mid-day trading on Friday after National Bankshares raised their price target on the stock from C$5.00 to C$10.00.
+(TSE:LAC – Get Free Report) rose 32.2% during trading on Friday after National Bankshares raised their price target on the stock from C$5.00 to C$10.00.
 National Bankshares currently has a sector perform rating on the stock.
 Lithium Americas traded as high as C$13.00 and last traded at C$12.64.
-7,329,801 shares were traded during mid-day trading, an increase of 747% from the average session volume of 865,011 shares.
+Approximately 7,329,801 shares changed hands during trading, an increase of 747% from the average daily volume of 865,011 shares.
 The stock had previously closed at C$9.56.

-Other research analysts have also recently issued reports about the stock.
-Canaccord Genuity Group cut shares of Lithium Americas from a “moderate buy” rating to a “sell” rating and set a C$6.25 target price for the company. in a report on Thursday.
-Cormark raised shares of Lithium Americas to a “moderate buy” rating in a report on Wednesday, August 20th.
-Finally, TD Cowen cut shares of Lithium Americas from a “strong-buy” rating to a “hold” rating in a report on Thursday, September 25th.
-One investment analyst has rated the stock with a Strong Buy rating, six have assigned a Hold rating and one has assigned a Sell rating to the company’s stock.
-According to data from MarketBeat, the company currently has a consensus rating of “Hold” and an average target price of C$8.13.
+Several other research firms have also weighed in on LAC.
+TD Cowen lowered shares of Lithium Americas from a “strong-buy” rating to a “hold” rating in a report on Thursday, September 25th.
+Canaccord Genuity Group lowered Lithium Americas from a “moderate buy” rating to a “sell” rating and set a C$6.25 price objective for the company. in a research report on Thursday.
+Finally, Cormark raised shares of Lithium Americas to a “moderate buy” rating in a research note on Wednesday, August 20th.
+One investment analyst has rated the stock with a Strong Buy rating, six have given a Hold rating and one has assigned a Sell rating to the stock.
+According to data from MarketBeat, Lithium Americas has an average rating of “Hold” and a consensus target price of C$8.13.

 About Lithium Americas